LogoLogo

 Introduction

-There are two techniques to retrieving data with Strata Data: using data providers or queries.
+There are two techniques to retrieving data with Strata Data: using or .

 Data providers